North American B-25 Mitchell: Return to medium bomber

 The final, and most numerous, series of the Mitchell, the B-25J, looked less like earlier series apart from the well-glazed bombardier's nose of nearly identical appearance to the earliest B-25 subtypes.
 Instead, the J followed the overall configuration of the H series from the cockpit aft.
 It had the forward dorsal turret and other armament and airframe advancements.
 All J models included four .50 in (12.7 mm) light-barrel Browning AN/M2 guns in a pair of "fuselage packages", conformal gun pods each flanking the lower cockpit, each pod containing two Browning M2s.
 By 1945, however, combat squadrons removed these.
 The J series restored the co-pilot's seat and dual flight controls.
-The factory-made kits available to the Air Depot system to create the strafer-nose B-25J-2.
-This configuration carried a total of 18 .50 in (12.7 mm) light-barrel AN/M2 Browning M2 machine guns: eight in the nose, four in the flank-mount conformal gun pod packages, two in the dorsal turret, one each in the pair of waist positions, and a pair in the tail – with 14 of the guns either aimed directly forward or aimed to fire directly forward for strafing missions.
+Factory-made kits were made available to the Air Depot system to create the strafer-nose B-25J-2.
+This configuration carried a total of eighteen .50 in (12.7 mm) light-barrel AN/M2 Browning M2 machine guns: eight in the nose, four in the flank-mount conformal gun pod packages, two in the dorsal turret, one each in the pair of waist positions, and a pair in the tail – with fourteen of the guns either aimed directly forward or aimed to fire directly forward for strafing missions.
 Some aircraft had eight 5-inch (130 mm) high-velocity aircraft rockets.